sahilrajput03/sahilrajput03/learn-figma.md

 ## You can set `Nudge Amount` like that

-*FYI: Nudge” means to touch or push someone or something gently. *
+*FYI: Nudge means to touch or push someone or something gently. *

 What is nudge?
 When you select a item and move it via left/right/up/down arrow. **Also, if you press `shift+left/right/up/down` you can move items by bigger spaces.